Kwakʼwala: Orthography

 Word lists and some documentation of Kwakʼwala were created from the early period of contact with Europeans in the 18th century.
-The first systematic work to record the language was done by Rev Alfred James Hall (1853-1918) who was an English missionary with the Anglican Church Mission Society (CMS) North Pacific Mission in British Columbia.
+The first systematic work to record the language was done by Rev Alfred James Hall (1853–1918) who was an English missionary with the Anglican Church Mission Society (CMS) North Pacific Mission in British Columbia.
 He arrived at Fort Rupert in 1881 and worked amongst the Kwakuitl people at Fort Rupert and Alert Bay.
-He learnt the Kwak'wala language, and created an orthography for the language based upon the Latin alphabet used by English.
+He learnt the Kwakʼwala language, and created an orthography for the language based upon the Latin alphabet used by English.
 He produced portions of the Book of Common Prayer in 1888 which was published by the Society for Promoting Christian Knowledge (SPCK).
 This was expanded in 1900.
 He produced a Grammar of the language in 1889.
 He translated some books of the New Testament which were published by the British and Foreign Bible Society in London.
 He produced the Gospel of Matthew in 1882, the Gospel of John in 1884, the Gospel of Mark in 1890, the Gospel of Luke in 1894 and then the Book of Acts in 1897.

 Another attempt to record the language was made by Franz Boas in the late 19th and early 20th century.
 However, Boas was not solely responsible for the data collection of the Kwakʼwala language; George Hunt provided tens of thousands of pages of the language in which he worked with Boas to officially document.
 Through this data collection, Boas and Hunt developed a systematic orthography for documentation of Kwakʼwala, which captured almost all of the important distinctions in the language (although some features, such as vowel length and stress, were not recorded systematically).

 Although the Boasian orthography was able to capture almost all of the important features of Kwakʼwala, it was difficult for Kwakʼwala speakers to use: it was impossible to write with a standard typewriter due to its abundant use of special symbols, and it used some standard letters very differently from English orthography, which was familiar to many Kwakwakaʼwakw.
 A practical orthography, developed by the Kwakwakaʼwakw linguist David Grubb, became the standard system for writing Kwakʼwala.

-Practical writing of Kwakʼwala today is typically done in the orthography promoted by the U'mista Cultural Society, which largely resembles the Grubb orthography.
+Practical writing of Kwakʼwala today is typically done in the orthography promoted by the Uʼmista Cultural Society, which largely resembles the Grubb orthography.
 Variants of this orthography allow for easier computer typesetting.
 For example, instead of marking ejective consonants with an apostrophe printed above the consonant, the apostrophe may be printed as a separate character following the consonant.
 Linguistic works on Kwakʼwala typically use an IPA or Americanist transcription.